 I started this blog about PANS right as I was diagnosed in 2014.
-I was scared and overwhelmed, and I wanted to read about someone with PANS showing and telling me themselves that I would be okay.
+I was scared and overwhelmed, and I wanted to read about another adult with PANS showing and telling me themselves that I would be okay.
 But back then, there was no other PANS sufferer blogging about their journey themselves—just parents blogging about their PANS kids.

-I’m a writer… So why not start a blog and hopefully bring some hope and awareness to others someday?
+I was a writer… So why not start a blog and hopefully bring some hope and awareness to others someday?